tomix89/pokefirered/README.md

 I wanted the stock story and game experience (v1.1) without:
  1) text animation character by character -> instant text mode
- 2) skipping the battle intro, but only the part where the main hero throws the pokeball
+ 2) removing the We Hope To See You Again text from the nurse in the healath care center
- 3) skipping the goodbye text in the healath care center
+ 3) skipping the battle intro, but only the part where the main hero throws the pokeball

 I also need to say a huge thanks to https://github.com/Deokishisu with his https://github.com/Deokishisu/FRLG-Plus repo, which contained the stuff i needed (among lot more) in some form.